 We’re currently looking into how we can make .NET great for Big Data scenarios.

 Please fill out the survey below and help shape how we can improve .NET for Big Data by sharing your experiences, challenges, and needs.
+It should only take 10 minutes or less to complete!

 When you are debugging an application, there are many tools and techniques you can use, like logs, memory dumps and Event Tracing for Windows (ETW).
 In this post, we will talk about Time Travel Debugging, a tool used by Microsoft Support and product teams and more advanced users,